wesbos/es6-articles/37 - Working with Multiple Promises.md

 However, it's probably not a good idea to name this `weather` and `tweets`.
 Why?
 Because our `promises` are named `weather` and `tweets`, so maybe call it `weatherInfo` and `tweetsInfo`.

-Let's actually do some with some real data here.
+Let's actually do something with some real data here.

 We need two APIs.
 If you work with an API during the day, I encourage you to go grab that API.
 Otherwise, you can use the ones I've got right here: